ama-bit/virtual-machine-hardening/vm-install-harden.md

 ### 3i: SSH Hardening — Optional

-Apply only if SSH access to the VM is needed.
+📖 *Researched — apply only if SSH access to the VM is actually needed*

+**When to apply this step:** Only if you need remote access to the VM over SSH.
-If SSH is not required, skip this step and ensure port 22 remains closed in UFW.
+If SSH is not required, skip this step entirely and confirm port 22 is closed in UFW.

+Opening SSH when you don't need it is unnecessary attack surface.
+If you do need it, the defaults are insecure and must be hardened.

 ```bash
 # Confirm SSH is installed